Graph Builder Data Import Issues

 --server when starting OTP.
+There you

-useful to see if street has expected options.
+if street has expected options.
 And if connections are where they are expected.

 It can be hard to use on large graphs since, whole graph is displayed at once.
 And it can be hard to search for specific streets since only street graph is shown without the rest of information.

-This adds debug layers to layer choosing dialog.
 Currently you can choose between:

 - Wheelchair access (which colors street edges red if they don't allow wheelchair or green otherwise)